andyjmorgan/WOLMesh/README.md

 3. Drop the nodeconfig.json file into the installation folder
 4. Start the Wake On Lan Mesh Agent service.
 5. Your device should now appear in the console.

+# Known issues:

+1. Machines need to be configured to enable Wake on Lan (bios and driver settings).
+This guide covers it well: https://www.partitionwizard.com/partitionmanager/enable-wake-on-lan.html
+2. Current user is currently not reporting.

+# To Do:

+This is my "I gotta do these things next" list.
+I welcome all suggestions.

+1. Implement Authentication (p-2)
+2. Allow specifying another ssl cert.
+3. Allow wake up of unknown devices.
+4. Networks view.
+5. Online devices view.
+6. Search.
+7. Run as Service for web service.
+Stupid .Net Core 3.0 changed everything.
+8. Create an agent for Linux / Raspberry Pi.